-The US Term Note and Europe Term Note are subject to quarterly principal payments, with total principal amortization of 10% of the original principal amount in the first year and amortization of 12.5%, 15%, 17.5% and 10% of the original principal amount during years two, three, four and five, respectively with all remaining amounts owing under each term facility due and payable in full at the term loan maturity date.
+The US Term Note and Europe Term Note are subject to quarterly principal payments, with total principal amount in the first year and amortization of 12.5%, 15%, 17.5% and 10% of the original principal amount during years two, three, four and five, respectively with all remaining amounts owing under each term facility due and payable in full at the term loan maturity date.
 The W.E.T.
 Term Note is subject to quarterly principal payments totaling 20% annually.
 Principal outstanding under the two credit facilities will be due and payable in full on March 30, 2016.
 Interest is payable at least quarterly.
-The Company has the option to elect interest rates based on either a Eurocurrency (LIBOR or EUIBOR) rate ("Eurocurrency Rate Loans") (0.20% - 0.40% at March 31, 2013) or a base rate ("Base Rate Loans") plus a margin ("Applicable Rate"), which varies based on the Consolidated Leverage Ratio of the Company, as defined by the US and W.E.T.
+The Company has the option to elect interest rates based on either a Eurocurrency (LIBOR or EURIBOR) rate ("Eurocurrency Rate Loans") (0.20% - 0.40% at June 30, 2013) or a base rate ("Base Rate Loans") plus a margin ("Applicable Rate"), which varies based on the Consolidated Leverage Ratio of the Company, as defined by the US and W.E.T.
 Bank of America credit agreements.
-The base rate is equal to the highest of the Federal Funds Rate (0.09% at March 31, 2013) plus 0.5%, Bank of America's prime rate (3.25% at March 31, 2013), or a one month Eurocurrency rate plus 1.0%.
-The Applicable Rate for the current period was 1.75% for Eurocurrency Rate Loans and 0.75% for Base Rate Loans.
+The base rate is equal to the highest of the Federal Funds Rate (0.07% at June 30, 2013) plus 0.5%, Bank of America's prime rate (3.25% at June 30, 2013), or a one month Eurocurrency rate plus 1.0%.
+The Applicable Rate for the current period was 2.25% for Eurocurrency Rate Loans and 1.25% for Base Rate Loans.
+The Company must maintain a minimum Consolidated Fixed Charge Coverage Ratio and a maximum Leverage Ratio, as defined by the Bank of America credit agreement.
+The loans are secured by all of the Company's assets.